oraziorillo/oraziorillo/README.md

 I'm an AI Research Engineer at Nuraxi.ai, where I build foundational AI models for the healthcare sector.

-My passions usually involve building or tinkering with something related to computers.
-For the past 5+ years, AI has been a big one.
+I love building and tinkering with anything computer-related.
+For the past 5+ years, AI and startups have been my main focus.

 I chase learning and growth over titles.